Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Leave it over there."
 Daar waved a claw.

 Regaari didn’t know what else to do but obey.
-The envelope was deposited as instructed and…
+The envelope was deposited as instructed and...

 He coughed, and Daar half-turned to look at him. "...Was there somethin’ else?"